May 23, 2013

 Topics allowed

-All articles you submit must not never been published before.
-And you are not allowed to publish it on other media, including your own blog.
-This policy is because if you publish it elsewhere, many would consider this as publishing duplicate contents.
-And this would harm integrity of this site and your own site.
+All articles you submit must never be published before.
+And you are not allowed to publish it on other media, including your blog.
+This policy is because if you publish it elsewhere, many will consider this as publishing duplicate contents.
+And this would harm the integrity of this site and your own site.

 Article format

-The article must be at least 300 words length.
+The article must be at least 300 words long.

 Do not write in long sentences and paragraphs.
 Try to make shorter sentences and paragraphs.